wklee610/wklee610/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at NAVER LABS Corp.
+- 🔭 I’m currently doing internship at NAVER LABS Corp.
 - 🎓 Where I have worked at
     - NCSOFT / AI Biz / Data Platform (2021)
     - Neowiz / Bless team / Data Engineer (2018)